-From local beaches and creeks to pools and splash parks, there are plenty of places around Dayton and Cincinnati to stay cool this summer.
+From local beaches and creeks to pools and splash parks, there are plenty of places around Dayton and Cincinnati to stay cool.
+Create your bucket list now for the most epic Southwest Ohio summer!

 Here are 14 outdoor destinations in Southwest Ohio to cool off at this summer: